wpswings/woo-refund-and-exchange-lite/readme.txt

 Yes!
 The plugin automatically manages the stock after every successful refund of the product.
 Admin can set it by following steps; WooCommerce -> Settings -> Refund-Exchange lite Setting ->Refund Products  -> Enable Manage stock.
 For then onwards, the refund stock will be automatically managed.

-= My question is not listed? =

-Please visit the [MakeWebBetter knowledge base](https://support.makewebbetter.com/wordpress-plugins-knowledge-base/category/woocommerce-refund-and-exchange-kb/?utm_source=MWB-rma-org&utm_medium=MWB-ORG&utm_campaign=rma-kb-ORG) for more detailed [documentation](http://docs.makewebbetter.com/woocommerce-refund-and-exchange-lite/?utm_source=MWB-RMA-org&utm_medium=MWB-ORG-Page&utm_campaign=MWB-doc) and [support](https://makewebbetter.com/submit-query/?utm_source=MWB-rma-org&utm_medium=MWB-ORG&utm_campaign=rma-support-ORG).

 == Screenshots ==

 1. Refund setting.
 2. Order detail and click the refund button.
-3. submit the request.
+3. Submit the request.
 4. Refund and manage the account by a merchant.
 5. Customers can send a message to the admin.
 6. Admin can reply to customer messages.
 7. Accept and cancel the refund request by a merchant.
 8. Manage the refunded product Stock.
 9. Send the mail by admin to the customer.
-10. Dedicated mailing system for refund request
+10. Dedicated mailing system for refund requests.
 11. Mailing system for refund approved.
 12. Mailing system for refund cancel.
 13. Enable/disable email notification.

 == Changelog ==

+= 3.1.4 - RELEASED ON 20 JANUARY 2022 =

+* New: Notice display of current version for WP Swings.
+* New: Minor Bug fixes
+* New: Compatible with latest WP and WC

-= 3.1.3 - RELEASED ON 3 NOVEMBER 2021 =
+= 3.1.3 - RELEASED ON 5 NOVEMBER 2021 =

 * FIX: Compatible with latest WP and WC
 * FIX: Minor bug